assaff/msc-thesis/source/results.rst

 .. note:: add outline paragraph (what do results include).

-Prediction of interfaces using a machine-learning approach
+Support-vector classification of surface residues
 --------------------------------------------------------------

 In Methods, we described multiple protocols which can be